License GuideSOC 21-1011

 Read more

-You'll face a two-part exam structure.
-The national section tests your core counseling knowledge and competencies across all states.
-The state-specific section covers local laws and regulations you need to practice in your jurisdiction.
-Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer both portions.
-You'll typically take the exam at a testing center.
-Pass rates vary by state, but you generally need 70% to 80% to pass.
-Check your state's licensing board for exact score requirements and retake policies.
+You'll take a two-part exam.
+The national section tests your counseling knowledge and clinical skills across all states.
+The state-specific section covers local laws and regulations you need to know.
+Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
+You schedule your test through their platforms and test at designated centers.
+Pass rates vary by state, but you typically need to score 70% or higher to pass.
+Check your state's licensing board for exact passing scores and exam details.

 Renewal